MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 Publishes an R code block as a new web service running on R Server.

+>[!IMPORTANT]
+>In the case where you are working with a [remote R session](../operationalize/remote-execution.md) and you want to publish a web service, do so in your local session.
+If you try to publish remotely, you'll get this message: `Error in curl::curl_fetch_memory(uri, handle = h) : URL using bad/illegal format or missing URL`.
+Instead, use the remote execution function `pause()` to return the R command line in your local session, publish your service, and then use the `resume()` function to continue running R code from the remote command line in the remote R session.
+[Learn more...](../operationalize/remote-execution.md#switch)

 **Arguments**

 - `name` - (required) The web service name.